return42/sphkerneldoc/linux_src_doc/fs/ubifs/tnc_c.rst

 Description
 -----------

-This function look up and reads a node which contains name hash in the key.
+This function looks up and reads a node which contains name hash in the key.
 Since the hash may have collisions, there may be many nodes with the same key, so we have to sequentially look to all of them until the needed one is found.
 This function returns zero in case of success, \ ``-ENOENT``\  if the node